alexpohl/alexpohl.github.io/_pages/GENIE_summer_school_2025.md

 Then:
 - Open the `NoMachine` app.
 - Use your CCUB login and password to connect.
-- You are ready to open a terminal window to work (Menu > Emulateur de terminal); would you be given a choice, choose the terminal called Rxfce, which is black by default.
+- You are ready to open a terminal window to work (Menu > Emulateur de terminal); would you be given a choice, choose the terminal called Xfce, which is black by default.
 - When needed, you can use the local `FileZilla` application to transfer files between the local computer and the remote cluster using a graphical interface.

 __Remark:__ it is also possible to just connect without graphical interface through ssh: